satyamnishad/ML/README.md

 # MachineLearning
-Project on mental health detection from text input
+Project on mental health detection from text input.

-unable to upload the dataset because its greater than 25mb, I apologize for the inconvenience caused.

-if you need the dataset you can text me on whatsapp +917999719223
+unable to upload the dataset because its greater than 25mb, I apologize for the inconvenience caused. however, it is functional but worked great with RandomForestClassifier for me. if you need the dataset you can text me on whatsapp +917999719223.